Q: How and when do I need to report my hours?

 Q: What do I do with the weeds/litter I collect at my site?

 A: Call or email the Parks Volunteer Coordinator to arrange a drop-off at Park Operations (1400 Woburn St.) or we can pick them up onsite.
 If it’s not a large amount of weeds, we encourage you to drop them off at Park Ops yourself.
 Typically, we can pick up weeds or litter within 2-4 business days.
+Please also ask us about our new “Composting Weeds On-site Protocol!

 Q: How can I learn more about environmental stewardship, including plant identification?